SCHEDULE

 Reading - Facade Pattern:

-Read the introduction and Overview section of the Wikipedia entry.
+Read the introduction and Overview section of the Wikipedia entry on the Facade Pattern.

-Read the Intent, Problem, Solution, and Real-World Analogy sections of the Refactoring Guru page.
+Read the Intent, Problem, Solution, and Real-World Analogy sections of the Refactoring Guru page on the Facade Pattern.

 Stack ADT